unosquare/sshdeploy/README.md

 **If you came here looking for our old version of SSHDeploy please click [here](https://www.nuget.org/packages/SSHDeploy/), otherwise you are in the right place**

  The following commands are currently available:
- * `dotnet monitor` - Watches changes on a single file, if this event is raised then it proceeds to send the specified source path files over SSH
+ * `dotnet sshdeploy monitor` - Watches changes on a single file, if this event is raised then it proceeds to send the specified source path files over SSH
- * `dotnet push` - Single-use command that transfers files over SSH
+ * `dotnet sshdeploy push` - Single-use command that transfers files over SSH

 ## Installation
 As of now, CLI does not allow command line installation so you'll need to modify your csproj manually.